bensu/basic-om-tut/Basic-Tutorial.md

   {:target (. js/document (getElementById "classes"))})
 ```

-Evaluate the new forms and both `om/root` expressions, you should see
-the new bits of UI.
+Save all the files, you should see the new bits of UI.

 Let's make class names editable inline.
 To accomplish this we want to
 make a reusable component that we can plug in wherever we like.
 This